learnbyexample/learn_gnused/gnu_sed.md

 * `REPLACEMENT` specifies the replacement string
 * `FLAGS` are options to change default behavior of the command

-For now, it is enough to know that `s` command is used for search and replace operation.
+For now, it is enough to know that the `s` command is used for search and replace operations.

 ```bash
 $ # sample command output for stream editing